 The scene where Langstrom, creepily calm, explains that he's addicted to the Man Bat formula and then transforms right in front of Bats.
 The episodes Animation Bump doesn't really make things less nightmarrific.

 There is a followup episode where someone has managed to duplicate the ManBat formula, and all clues point to the reformed Dr. Langstrom.
 Fridge Horror kicks in as you realize Kirk truly has reformed and is starting to wonder if he is simply unaware of his Enemy Within.
-Even worse, it turns out the new ManBat is his wife, who had absorbed some of the formula through a wound she had while she helped him destroy the formula.
-That ep launched Kirk straight into Woobie territory.
+Even worse, it turns out the new ManBat is his wife, who had absorbed some of the formula through a wound she took when she helped her father clean up a broken vial - he's the one who reconstructed the formula.
+That episode launched Kirk straight into Woobie territory.

 And then there's his wife's transformation in that episode.
 Her screams that grow more inhuman as it goes on aren't only terrifying in their own right, but also give a hint as to how painful the transformation must be.

-Anything to do with Scarecrow.
-(Except for the episode that introduced him, which had bad animation and gave him a very un-creepy booming voice.)
+Anything to do with Scarecrow (except for the episode that introduced him, which had bad animation and gave him a very un-creepy booming voice).
 As befitting his name, he is terror incarnate, exposing people to their greatest fears which end up terrifying the audience as well.
-His image-upgrade in The New Adventures of Batman from a skinny dude with a stupid mask to a corpse with a rope around its neck certainly doesn't help matters.
+His redesign in The New Batman Adventures from a skinny dude with a stupid mask to a corpse with a rope around its neck certainly doesn't help matters.
 Nor did getting Jeffrey Combs to do the voice work.

-The scene in the Scarecrow's first episode, when he gasses the dean of Gotham University, who then looks at his hands and sees nothing but their bone structure.
+The scene in the Scarecrow's first episode, "Nothing to Fear", when he gasses the dean of Gotham University, who then looks at his hands and sees nothing but their bone structure.

 "Dreams in Darkness".
 Batman's nightmares.
 The first one involved the death of his parents and it ended with a giant gun pointing at Batman as he was surrounded by flames.
 In the second one, the Joker appears and turns into another villain, who then turns into another villain and so on (Joker -> Penguin -> Two-Face -> Ivy).
 Batman then gets pulled into an abyss where he's devoured by a giant Scarecrow.
 The worst thing is that in the second dream, both Robin and Alfred watch the whole thing while saying that it's for his best.

-The Scarecrow is unnerving at best, but there's one particular shot of him in the episode "Fear of Victory", seen through the eyes of a Mook dosed with his fear chemical, that looks like all your childhood nightmares condensed into one snarling visage.
-When next we see him, he's curled up under a prison cot, unable to do more then shiver.
+The Scarecrow is unnerving at best, but there's one particular shot (currently the page picture) of him in the episode "Fear of Victory", seen through the eyes of a Mook dosed with his fear chemical, that looks like all your childhood nightmares condensed into one snarling visage.
+When next we see the mook, he's curled up under a prison cot, unable to do more than shiver.

-The episode "House and Garden" features Poison Ivy with a husband a kids that turn out to be plant-based clones she created.
+The episode "House and Garden" features Poison Ivy with a husband & kids that turn out to be plant-based clones she created.
 We find this out when several pods in her basement hatch babies, who, while calling for "Mommy" grow into hideous monsters in a few seconds.
-Sadly, this was closest Pamela could get to being normal.
+Sadly, this was the closest Pamela could get to being normal.
 No wonder she got so bitter later on.
-(See below)
+(See below) Even Batman himself backs away with a look of pure horror upon discovering what's going on.

 They top this with a later episode, "Chemistry," in which a man is revealed to be one of Ivy's creations when she rips off his skin.
 Later, Robin sprays the plant-guy with defoliant, which causes him to melt slowly and graphically, including his eyeballs falling out and floating off.
 Bruce's new wife turns out to be another plant-person when her legs turn into vines... and the last we see of her is her face staring out of the porthole of a sinking ship as Batman flies away.